Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### 🚨📩📬 PS Information Element: `DTIM (Delivery Traffic Indication Map)`

-`DTIM (Delivery Traffic Indication Map)`: **Sent by the AP** (`Beacon`) _(DTIM is not present in all beacons or all TIMs inside a becon)_ :: DTIM is a Information Element inside a TIM carried by a beacon frame (identical in structure to any other Beacon Frame).
-The only difference with a common Beacon Frame is that the content of the DTIM IE (Information Element) will give information about broadcast/multicast traffic that is buffered at the AP, in addition to the typical information about buffered unicast frames that is always present in the TIM. <br> <br>
+`DTIM (Delivery Traffic Indication Map)`: **Sent by the AP** (`Beacon`)

+- DTIM **is not present in all beacons** (or all TIMs inside a becon), it depends on the DTIM period (field inculded in the TIM)
+- DTIM is a Information Element inside a TIM carried by a beacon frame (identical in structure to any other Beacon Frame).
+- The only difference with a common Beacon Frame is that the content of the DTIM IE (Information Element) will give information about broadcast/multicast traffic that is buffered at the AP, in addition to the typical information about buffered unicast frames that is always present in the TIM. <br> <br>
     - ⭕ DTIM Count = 0: means that the current TIM (beacon) frame is a DTIM
     - ⭕ DTIM Count = 1: means 1 Beacon left until next DTIM
     - ⭕ DTIM Count = 2: means 2 Beacons left until next DTIM <br> <br>
     - ⭕ DTIM Delivery Period = 3: means every 3rd frame a beacon will be a DTIM
     - ⭕ DTIM Delivery Period = 2: means every 2nd frame a beacon will be a DTIM
     - ⭕ DTIM Delivery Period = 1: All the beacons will be a DTIM <br> <br>
     - ⭕ DTIM Bitmap Control = 1: There's a multicast/broadcast frame buffering in the AP for any STA
-- ⭕ DTIM Bitmap Control = 0: No multicast/broadcast frame buffering in the AP for any STA
+    - ⭕ DTIM Bitmap Control = 0: No multicast/broadcast frame buffering in the AP for any STA <br> <br>
+    - ⭕ DTIM Partial Virtual Map (PVM) = 0: No unicast frame buffering in the AP
+    - ⭕ DTIM Partial Virtual Map (PVM) > 0: Unicast frame(s) buffering in the AP for 1 or more STAs
 ---

 ### Control Frame: `PS-Poll`